Piqua, Ohio

-Piqua (/ˈpɪkwə/ PIK-wə) is a city in Miami County, southwest Ohio, United States, 27 miles north of Dayton.
-The population was 20,522 at the 2010 census.
-It is part of the Dayton Metropolitan Statistical Area.
+Piqua (/ˈpɪkwə/ PIK-wə) is a city in Miami County, Ohio, United States, along the Great Miami River.
+The population was 20,354 at the 2020 census.
+Located 27 mi north of Dayton, it is part of the Dayton metropolitan area.

-It was founded as the village of Washington in 1807 by a soldier under Gen. Anthony Wayne.

 History

 Etymology

 The word 'Piqua' is believed to be derived from a Shawnee language phrase: Othath-He-Waugh-Pe-Qua, translated as "He has risen from the ashes," related to a legend of the people.
 It became associated with the Pekowi, one of the five divisions of the Shawnee people, who were eventually known as the Piqua.